jenni-westoby/Polyester_Simulations/README.md

 4. Execute ./quality_control.sh QC path/to/gtf path/to/fasta path/to/raw/data.
 This creates a table of quality control statistics.
 Based on the results of this you can decide which cells you would like to simulate and which you are going to discard.

-5. Execute ./make_matrix.sh make_matrix Kallisto.
+5. Execute ./make_matrix.sh make_matrix Kallisto_real.

 6. Execute ./clean_up_real.sh.